endormi/tilux/docs/source/commands.rst

 Commands
 ========

-*Every command can be run interactively or by using arguments*
+*Every command can be run interactively or by using arguments.*

 All commands
 ------------